 Arrangements were handled by Spear Mulqueeny Funeral Homes in Painesville, Ohio.

-in memory of Alfred A. Zappitelli, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Alfred A. Zappitelli, please visit our floral store.